didactek/deft-devices/README.md

-# Deft

-DEvices from swiFT
+# Deft: DEvices from swiFT

 A collection of modules for connecting small hardware to computers using the Swift programming language.

 ## Goals
 - provide a framework for connecting small hardware
-- maximize use and call-site readability
+- maximize call-site readability
 - encourage discovery
   - minimize use of external libraries
 - avoid any root/sudo access